The Seat of Empire

 Representative made do with a large room above the Senate chamber not unlike the one they left in Philadelphia.
 Both houses had a quorum by November 22, and on that snowy day, Adams rode to the Capitol to give his annual message.

 The gathered politicians quickly put aside their present inconveniences and resumed politics as usual.
-Congress had little use for Adams.
+They had little use for Adams.
 The Federalists were digesting a published attack on him by Hamilton, that, in a word, argued that he was insane, especially for sacking his secretaries of war and state, and seeking peace with France.
+Adams had the gall to present a treaty ending the Quasi War with France in which, with a continent waiting to be conquered, didn't win any new territory.
 And Adams had no friends among the opposition Republicans who blamed him for a Federalist "reign of terror" with onerous taxes and jailing government critics under the emergency sedition law inspired by the naval war with France.

 Adams reminded this group of warring factions that they had to come up with some way to govern the city which the Constitution put under Congress's control.
 But first they debated the mausoleum, a 100 foot square pyramid to hold the remains of George Washington.
 Benjamin Latrobe provided a design.